sebudde/auto-next-on-takeout-for-autodarts/README.md

-# Autodarts Auto Next On Takeout
+# Auto next on takeout for Autodarts

-Userscript to provide a config page for [play.autodarts.io](https://play.autodarts.io).
+Userscript to reset board and switch to next player if takeout stucks on [play.autodarts.io](https://play.autodarts.io).